FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 1.1 Where can I buy the book?

-Check your school bookstore too, or ask at your local bookstore.
+Check your school bookstore too (this is a low cost textbook option), or ask at your local bookstore.

 1.2 Do you have a main book landing page?